 Hired by the Wilmington Fire Department on September 16, 1942.
 He was working the night shift on June 27, 1953, when the alarm rang for Maeson's Record Store at 6 East 4th St. Firefighters needed three hours to get the blaze under control.
 Lt.
 Veal was found in the flooded basement of the store, believed to have fallen through a collapsed floor.
 His crew carried him from the basement, but he was pronounced dead on arrival at the hospital.

-Assigned to Ladder Company No. 3 at Third and French streets.
-He was on duty on August 12, 1950, when an alarm sounded at 4:30 am for a fire at the King Fabric Co., 716 King St. The fire was difficult to control and as he left the building, he collapsed on the sidewalk and died.
+Assigned to Ladder Company No. 3 at Third and French Streets.
+He was on duty on August 12, 1950, when an alarm sounded at 4:30 a.m. about a fire at the King Fabric Co., 716 King St. The fire was difficult to control and as he left the building, he collapsed on the sidewalk and died.
 His autopsy showed smoke caused a breakdown of his lungs.

 Hired by the Wilmington Fire Department on January 20, 1922.
-On the morning of December 23, 1945, there were three unrelated alarms in the city and he responded to a more serious sounding incident at 524 McCaulley St. where fire started in a closet.
+On the morning of December 23, 1945, there were three unrelated alarms in the city and he responded to a more serious-sounding incident at 524 McCaulley St. where a fire started in a closet.
 While inside the building investigating, DC.
 McGranary was overcome by smoke and died from smoke-induced cardiac arrest.

 Hired by the Wilmington Fire Department on December 1, 1921.
 Shortly before his death, he had fought a blaze at the Amalgamated Leather Co., at Front and Adams Streets.
 He is believed to have inhaled noxious ammonia fumes in the fire and died from pneumonia as a result.